 Is it about more freedom, having more time to do the things you love, a better work-life balance, making a real difference, making more money, having a sense of accomplishment?

-Whatever your key motivations and desires are, when you find yourself dragging your feet, stop to remind yourself why you wanted to do this in the first place.
+Whatever your key motivations and desires are, when you find yourself procrastinating, stop to remind yourself why you wanted to do this in the first place.

 Reconnecting with and reflecting on your why will always help you overcome procrastination.

 Bigger goals are big things that are going to take a lot of energy and effort over time to accomplish.

 If you don’t have a clear end in mind or the goal, it can feel so far out of reach that procrastination sets in.